thedropbears/cms-website/src/_pages/sponsors.md

 templateEngineOverride: njk
 ---

-The Drop Bears thank all of our sponsors for their generous support.
-Our team relies on sponsorships to fund our operations, including robot parts, competition fees, and outreach activities.
+The Drop Bears thank all our sponsors for their generous support.
+In addition to the team members’ financial contributions, our team relies significantly on sponsorships to help fund our operations, including robot parts, competition fees, and outreach activities.